T

 +

-Yes, Valletta is considered a very safe city to explore at night.
-Like any urban area, it's wise to be aware of your surroundings, but violent crime is rare.
-The main streets and popular areas remain well-lit and frequented by locals and tourists enjoying the evening atmosphere, making it generally safe for walking.
+Valletta is generally considered a very safe city to walk around at night.
+Like any city, it's wise to stay aware of your surroundings, especially in less crowded alleyways.
+However, the main streets and popular tourist areas remain well-lit and frequented, making evening strolls enjoyable and secure.

-What's the best area to stay in Valletta, Malta?
+What is the best area to stay in Valletta?

 +